 Can Your Innovation Help Improve Player Health?

+The focus of this current RFA is to accelerate innovative solutions towards commercialization that are directly applicable to this population.
+In addition, eligible solutions will have matured past the Proof-of-Concept Stage of the CIMIT Healthcare Innovation Cycle and be on a path for commercial investment within 12 months.
 Technologies with current or near FDA-approval that have been developed for similar or related use cases in different populations are welcome.
 For example, adaptation of innovative solutions/ technologies that have been applied to treat musculoskeletal conditions (such as tendon, bone, muscle or joint disease), detect inflammation and metabolic dysfunction, or reduce risk for long-term sequelae of concussion.
 Specifically, research should focus on next step of translation to commercialization.
-Note, funding from this RFA is not meant for definitive phase 3 clinical trials.
+Note funding from this RFA is not meant for definitive phase 3 clinical trials.

 |August 7, 2020||Notification of Awards|